 I wrote many articles.
 Yet you will find none.
 That’s because we do not express ourselves due to the fear of being judged.

-While pursuing perfection, you may not explore all dimensions/perspective by doing the same task again and again.
+While pursuing perfection, you may not explore all dimensions/perspectives by doing the same task again and again.
 Thus, it gives a little knowledge or idea in each iteration.
 This is a negative part of pursuing perfection.

 Most people pursue perfection because they don’t want to be judged.
 Without such feedback or constructive criticism, there is very little room left for improvement.
 I’ll read what I wrote above again and again and I won’t improve much.
 Believe me, you’ll point out all the mistakes that I made.
 And that’s how it works.